Best render APIs and visual testing platforms compared

 An API is enough when

-• You only need raw screenshots or PDFs.
+• You only need raw render outputs.

 • You already have your own QA review flow.